Home » WaterRower Natural Rowing Machine Review

 • Displays rowing speed in meters per second, miles per hour, minutes per 500 meters, and minutes per 2 kilometers

-• Also displays power and calories burnt per hour
+• Also displays power and calories burned per hour

 Stroke rate window: